COVID vaccines for kids are coming | DW | 25.10.2021

 In Germany, the past year has shown some evidence of that.
 Even when and where the general incidence rate has risen relatively slowly, schools have, at times, become super-spreader locations.

 If you have scores of unvaccinated kids sitting close to one another, it is possible higher incidence rates will follow.
-In some German communities, there have been weekly incidence rates of 500 per 100,000 population.
+Some German communities have seen weekly incidence rates of 500 per 100,000 population, which is quite a high rate.

 Talaat says vaccinating kids will contribute to herd immunity.
-That is a global goal — and a way in which we may eventually stop the spread of the virus.
+That is a global goal — and the primary way in which we may eventually overcome the pandemic.

 That would be one way for 10-year-old Maja's dream to come true and have all her friends over for a huge sleepover.